-Soak up the cultural heritage, natural beauty and tantalising cuisine of two Italian gems
+Soak up the cultural heritage, natural beauty and tantalising cuisine of three Italian gems

 - Pair fine wines and gourmet food in the Chianti region

 - Call into ancient temples and Roman theatres as you drive through Tuscany's rural heartland

 - Explore the cobbled lanes and medieval piazzas of Orvieto in rural Umbria

 - Explore the Amalfi Coast, gateway to glamour of Capri and the ruins of Pompeii

 - 2 Nights Montalcino

 - 1 Night Orvieto